 Puerto Rican food is delicious, and it's also quite diverse.
 The cuisine of Puerto Rico combines the cooking techniques of Taino Indians, African slaves, Spanish settlers, and other cultures to create a unique blend that has been passed down from generation to generation.

-This blog post will explore some traditional Puerto Rican recipes as well as some modern ones too.
+As a Puerto Rican from Yabucoa, I will share with you some traditional Puerto Rican recipes as well as some modern ones too.

 Arroz con Pollo

 Puerto Rican cuisine has plenty of chicken recipes.
 One example is Arroz con Pollo, which combines chicken thighs or legs seasoned with sazon, sofrito, and other spices.

 Puerto Rican Arroz con Pollo is a traditional dish that combines two of the island's favorite ingredients: rice and chicken.
 The dish consists of white rice, chicken pieces cooked in sofrito (a sauce made from tomatoes, garlic, bell peppers, onions, cilantro, olives, and achiote), green olives, capers, and sazon seasoning.